LivelyDismay/Learn-To-Mod/wabbajack-stuff/TempusMaledictumChangelog.md

   Unofficial Skyrim Special Edition Patch
   Completionist - Skyrim Completion Tracker
+  Simply Order Summons
+  Swiftly Order Squad
+  Spell Perk Item Distributor (SPID)
+  Simplicity of Snow
+  Icy Windhelm

   **FIXED**

   Deep Elf item values were ridiculous.
 Most are now 10% of what they were; some are even lower.
   Deep Elf item crafting was a bit ridiculous.
 No more clearing one dungeon and coming out with 900+ dwarven ingots.
+  Grand champion helm was invisible on equip.
+  Butterflies in Shivering Isles were upside down, just like vanilla.

+  DISMISS ANY SUMMONS YOU HAVE PRIOR TO UPDATING.
 </details>

 ---